Health and Weight Loss Benefits of Sweet Potatoes

 People on low-carb diets find that sweet potatoes are a perfect alternative.
 One medium-sized sweet potato has roughly 26 grams of carbs vs 38 carbs in a medium Russet.
 It would also have only about 5.4 grams of sugar and 3.9 grams of fiber.
 Those on Paleo diets can eat sweet potatoes as well, despite not being able to eat traditional potato varieties.

 Those struggling with blood sugar may be better able to digest sweet potatoes than white potatoes since they have a lower glycemic impact depending on how they are cooked.
 Even those without blood sugar problems can benefit from how slowly sugar from the sweet potato is released as spikes in blood sugar are associated with weight gain and other health problems.
 It’s all about portion size and how you cook this vegetable.

 It’s almost crazy how full of vitamins sweet potatoes are.
 They contain vitamins A, C, D, B1, B2 and B6.
 The beta-carotene associated with the orange flesh is especially a good source of vitamin A.

 Sweet potatoes have manganese, calcium, potassium, phosphorus, copper and more.
 These minerals all have their own individual benefits that make them extremely important for overall health.

 As mentioned, sweet potato is a great source of the mineral manganese.
 Magnesium is important for preventing the effects of stress and improve over heart, circulatory and nerve functions.

 This vitamin is also a hormone and is prevalent in sweet potatoes.
-Not only does vitamin D support healthier bones but it also affects mood, similarly to magnesium.
+Not only does vitamin D support healthier bones but it also affects mood, similar to magnesium.

 If you’ve been feeling tired and weak or have been getting ill easily, you’re probably lacking iron.
 Sweet potatoes give plenty of this immune system protecting, white blood cell count boosting mineral.